Purple Reign: A Fan’s Guide to Touring Prince’s Paisley Park

 Baby, He’s a Star

-From a wall in the entry with framed gold records to another long wall of awards behind glass, Paisley Park showcases the accomplishment of a superstar.
+The walls are plastered with more gold records than you can shake a guitar at.
 In his four-decade career, Prince won seven Grammys and an Academy Award for Best Original Song Score for Purple Rain.
 He also won four MTV Music Video Awards that look like a silver astronaut planting a flag on the moon, in addition to a myriad of other awards.

-Fun Fact: In June 2016, Prince was posthumously awarded an honorary doctor of humane letters by the University of Minnesota.
+Fun Fact: Prince was posthumously awarded an honorary doctorate by the University of Minnesota in 2018.
+Dr. Prince has a nice ring to it, don’t you think?

 Dance to the Funky Music

-One of the primary reasons Prince spent $10 million to build Paisley Park was as a recording studio.
-Each Paisley Park tour includes a visit to Studio A, a 1,500-square-foot recording studio with several isolation rooms.
+One of the primary reasons Prince spent $10 million to build this venue was to create a home for Paisley Park Records.
+Each tour includes a visit to Studio A, a 1,500-square-foot recording studio with several isolation rooms.
 In one of the rooms, a music stand holds a notebook with handwritten lyrics to the last song Prince was working on before he passed away.

 Life is Just a Party

-From the GA tour to the Ultimate Experience, every Paisley Park tour includes a visit to Prince’s NPG Music Club Room.
-With soaring ceilings and a kitchen hidden behind a swinging stainless steel door, this surprisingly intimate space includes a small stage surrounded by candles where Prince would often perform, and guests — from superstars to local residents — could fill the dance floor or relax on a comfy couch with a cocktail.
+Every Paisley Park tour includes a visit to Prince’s NPG Music Club Room.
+With soaring ceilings and a kitchen hidden behind a swinging stainless steel door, this surprisingly intimate music venue includes a small stage surrounded by candles where Prince would often perform.
+Guests that ranged from superstars to local residents could fill the dance floor or relax on a comfy couch with a cocktail.

 But Parties Weren’t Meant to Last